ioBroker/ioBroker.hm-rpc/README.md

 ### Adapter Address
 This address has to be the IP under which the host that is running the adapter itself is reachable.
 This address is used by the CCU to connect to the adapter.
-This address cannot be "0.0.0.0", because CCU/Homematic cannot reach ioBroker under "0.0.0.0" IP address.
+This address cannot be `0.0.0.0`, because CCU/Homematic cannot reach ioBroker under "0.0.0.0" IP address.

 ### Adapter port
 The port number on which the ioBroker will run.
-Let it 0 for automatically selection.
+Let it 0 for automatic selection.

 ### Adapter Callback Address
-Sometimes the ioBroker server runs behind the router, to solve this problem, that inbound and outbound addresses are different, this option can be used.
+Sometimes the ioBroker server runs behind the router, to solve this problem (that inbound and outbound addresses are different), this option can be used.
-Here you can define the IP address of the router and the router will according to the port route the traffic to ioBroker.
+Here you can define the IP address of the router, and the router will route the traffic to ioBroker according to the port.

 In case of a docker instance, you can write here directly the IP address of the host of the docker.
 It is also important to route the adapter port (next to adapter address) into the docker container.
-You can choose there an arbitrary port (e.g. 12001, 12010).
+You can choose there an arbitrary port (e.g., 12001, 12010).

 Used if ioBroker runs in Docker.